hotosm/fmtm/docs/about/faq.md

 - **ArcGIS Survey123**: proprietary / paid, more appropriate for our use case over ArcGIS Field Maps.
 However, not an option due to it's closed nature.

-- **CommCare**: technically open-source, developed by Dimagi, but built in such a way to make it quite difficult to self-host.
+- **CommCare**: open-source, developed by Dimagi, and good for collecting survey data.
+It does not, however, use the open XForm / XLSForm standards like ODK, Kobo, and Ona.
 Very good at collection of "longitudinal data" (data over time), which ODK has only recently began to address with Entities.
-However the key thing missing here is that it's not well set up to handle geospatial data.
+  However there are two key missing features:
+  (1) it's not well set up to handle geospatial data.
 It is possible to collect a GPS point of users in the field, but not possible to select geometries to map.
+  (2) it's not configured to coordinate a team of users for field mapping, but more for individual users to map.
   Despite this we will definitely look for opportunities to learn from / collaborate into the future.

 Unmaintained projects: